Giants vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In their last 10 contests, the Giants were underdogs just once and were winners in that contest.
+- Over their last 10 contests, the Giants were named underdogs twice and split those games 1-1.

-- In their last 10 games with an over/under, the Giants and their opponents have combined to eclipse the total two times.
+- In their last 10 matchups with a total posted by sportsbooks, the Giants and their foes are 3-7-0 when it comes to hitting the over.

+- The last 10 Giants contests have not had a runline posted by bookmakers.
+San Francisco's last three contests have finished above the total, and the average over/under during that run was 8.5.

 Giants Betting Records & Stats